mrismanaziz/Reforestation/README.md

-## What kind of music do planets listen to?
-Nep-tunes.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.